plq/mimi/draft-mimi.md

 - https://github.com/plq/mimi/blob/main/reaction.eml
 - https://github.com/plq/mimi/blob/main/vibrate.eml

+We omitted non-essential JMAP properties for the sake of simplicity.

+The mimi-ink repository contains software that converts the MIME structure to the suggested jmap structure.
+It is assumed that there is a 1-to-1 releation between the MIME representation and the JMAP representation of a message, even though that's not correct -- whatever gets lost in translations is not of interest.

-This boils down to the following key differences with the JMAP Email object:
+The following key differences exist with the JMAP Email object:

 1. Uses msgpack for the outermost layer instead of JSON.
+2. The "content" property was added to represent inline data.
-2. Force the inner layer(s) to represent an abstract structure, serialized as any popular format (json, xml, msgpack, etc.)
+2. The root content needs to represent an abstract structure, serialized as any popular format (json, xml, msgpack, etc.).
-3. Add an XML-like namespacing structure so that inner layers can coexist with both standards-compliant and proprietary objects.
+3. Add an XML-like namespacing structure so that both standards-compliant and proprietary objects can coexist.
+Or force the inner layer to be XML?
-4. Using a message body with a well-defined structure makes the recursivity of the outer layer redundant.
-This of structure can be realized inside the payload.
+4. Not technically a difference, but: Using a message body with a well-defined structure makes the recursivity of the outer layer (JMAP/MIME) redundant.
+This kind of structure can be realized inside the payload.

 # Rationale